oklipilin/FileSort/README.md

 To run file sort applicaiton you need to fill in `File` parameter in the app.config with the path to the input file.

 <b>Please note</b>: Console output is redirected to the logs.txt file in the root folder of application.
+Required free space on HDD is ~2.5x of initial file size.

 # FileGenerator